-We can see in various churches the temperature rises when anything other than the CORPORATION's creed is believed and they want to quickly cancel-culture you out without open study like what took place a generation and more ago.
-Today, church has become a spectator sport with secular talk taking place during lunch.
+We can see in various churches the temperature rises when anything other than the tax exempt CORPORATION's creed is believed and they want to quickly cancel-culture you out without open study like what took place a generation and more ago.
+Today, church has become a spectator sport with no serious Bible study time during lunch.